 There are well over 30 different areas of law you can practice, and some might speak more to you than others.
 To answer the question “Is law school right for me?”, you also need to ask yourself: What are the areas I want to effect change in?
 If you start with this main question, you’ll find yourself with more clarity, insight, and direction as to what the next best move is for your future career.

-Start searching for great law school programs with our Graduate School Search tool.
+Start searching for great law school programs with our Grad School Search tool.